Ruby CAPTCHA Integration

 The complete example including source code can be found on Github.

-require 'sinatra'require 'json'require 'sinatra/cross_origin'require 'trustcaptcha/captcha_manager'
+require 'sinatra'require 'json'require 'sinatra/cross_origin'require 'trustcaptcha/trust_captcha'

 set :port, 8080set :bind, '0.0.0.0'